JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

 ## Installation

-1. Download and unzip LocalAdmin
+1. Download and unzip LocalAdmin.zip

 2. Move the app to your application folder